Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 Second, the coffee size is the most obvious difference between the two systems.

-A pod from the Original line can make a maximum of 3.7 oz (110 ml) of coffee, while a Vertuo pod can brew a carafe of coffee that holds 18 oz (535 ml) of liquid.
+A pod from the Original line can produce a maximum of 3.7 oz (110 ml) of coffee, while a Vertuo pod can brew a carafe that holds 18 oz (535 ml) of coffee.

 Need a side-by-side view?
 Scroll up to check the full Nespresso capsule size chart comparing all pod sizes.